 - Services in the U.S. and Canada

 So if you’re an individual and selling tangible items (i.e., not services), your ads are free.
+Let’s get into exactly how to sell on Craigslist.

-How to Post on Craigslist
+How to Sell on Craigslist – Creating A Post

 Below are step-by-step instructions showing you how to make a Craigslist ad.